ethereum/go-ethereum/docs/_rpc/ns-debug.md

 #### JavaScript-based tracing

 Specifying the `tracer` option in the second argument enables JavaScript-based tracing.
-In this mode, `tracer` is interpreted as a JavaScript expression that is expected to evaluate to an object with (at least) two methods, named `step` and `result`.
+In this mode, `tracer` is interpreted as a JavaScript expression that is expected to evaluate to an object with (at least) three methods, named `step`, `result`, and `fault`.

 `step`is a function that takes two arguments, log and db, and is called for each step of the EVM, or when an error occurs, as the specified transaction is traced.

 `log` has the following fields:

- - `pc`: Number, the current program counter
  - `op`: Object, an OpCode object representing the current opcode
- - `gas`: Number, the amount of gas remaining
- - `gasPrice`: Number, the cost in wei of each unit of gas
+ - `stack`: array[big.Int], the EVM execution stack
  - `memory`: Object, a structure representing the contract's memory space
- - `stack`: array[big.Int], the EVM execution stack
- - `depth`: The execution depth
- - `account`: The address of the account executing the current operation
+ - `contract`: Object, an object representing the account executing the current operation

+and the following methods:

+ - `getPC()` - returns a Number with the current program counter
+ - `getGas()` - returns a Number with the amount of gas remaining
+ - `getCost()` - returns the cost of the opcode as a Number
+ - `getDepth()` - returns the execution depth as a Number
+ - `getRefund()` - returns the amount to be refunded as a Number
- - `err`: If an error occured, information about the error
+ - `getError()` - returns information about the error if one occured, otherwise returns `undefined`

-If `err` is non-null, all other fields should be ignored.
+If error is non-empty, all other fields should be ignored.

 For efficiency, the same `log` object is reused on each execution step, updated with current values; make sure to copy values you want to preserve beyond the current call.
 For instance, this step function will not work: